NicaraguaOfficial Name: Republic of Nicaragua

 Safety and Security

 Travelers to Nicaragua should be aware of their personal security and pay close attention to certain security concerns.
-Political demonstrations and strikes continue to occur sporadically, are usually limited to urban areas, and occasionally become violent.
+Political demonstrations and strikes occur sporadically, are usually limited to urban areas, and occasionally become violent.
 Typically, protests in Managua take place at major intersections or rotundas.
 Activities observed during past protests include, but are not limited to, the use of tear gas, rubber bullets, fireworks, rock-throwing, tire burning, road blocks, bus/vehicle burning, and physical violence between members of rival political parties.
 Police have often been slow to respond and reluctant to interfere in violent confrontations between rival political factions.
-Because even demonstrations intended to be peaceful can escalate into violence, U.S. citizens are advised to avoid crowds and blockades during such occurrences, to monitor local media reports, and to exercise caution when in the vicinity of any large gathering.
+Because even demonstrations intended to be peaceful can escalate into violence, U.S. citizens are advised to avoid crowds and blockades during such occurrences, to monitor local media reports, and to exercise caution when near any large gathering.

 Hiking in volcanic or other remote areas can be dangerous and travelers should take appropriate precautions.
 Hikers should wear appropriate clothing and footwear and carry sufficient food and water for any trek undertaken.
 Individuals who travel to remote areas are encouraged to hire a reputable local guide familiar with the terrain and area.
 Individuals hiking Volcan Maderas and/or Volcan Concepcion on Ometepe Island are required by law to hire a local guide.
-Hikers have gotten lost or perished on these volcanoes, as the terrain is treacherous.
+Hikers have been lost or perished on these volcanoes, as the terrain is treacherous.
 Volcanic activity recently increased, resulting in a minor eruption of the Volcan San Cristobal near Chinandega in September 2012, and increased seismic activity under other volcanoes.
 U.S. citizens in an area of volcanic activity should heed the advice of local authorities and, if necessary, evacuate to safe areas.

 Domestic travel within Nicaragua by land and air, particularly to the Atlantic coast, can be risky.
 Domestic airlines are generally up to international standards, but when flying to more remote locales, travelers should be aware that airports are likely to be poorly developed facilities with short airstrips, minimal safety equipment, and little boarding security.